intro-skipper/intro-skipper/PRIVACY.md

 - No tracking or analytics services are implemented.

 ## Third-Party Services
-- Server hosting services collect no sensitive data.
+- Server hosting services (https://intro-skipper.org/manifest.json) collect no sensitive data.
 - The data collected does not allow users to be identified.
+- The data is used to analyse the percentage of different Jellyfin Server versions.

 <details>
 <summary>Example log entry</summary>